 Although Jefferson State does not encourage students to borrow, there are loan programs to help those students who otherwise would be unable to attend school.
-Repayment normally begins six months after the student completes their program of study or ceases to be enrolled as at least a half-time.
+Repayment normally begins six months after the student completes their program of study or ceases to be enrolled at least half-time.
 There is no special application for these funds; completion of the FAFSA is all that is required to apply.